Jake-Mitchell/sports-api/README.md

-# sports-api
-LigoSports REST API for storing and retrieving baseball data
 ### Sports REST API
-# calendar-ui
+This is a REST API as a project for LigoSports on storing and retrieving baseball data for high school teams.

 Welcome to my express API for managing and storing sports data.
-This is a project for LigoSports.
+This is a P.O.C.project for LigoSports.

 # Tech stack